-Clicks into DSF or PCM (FLAC, WAV, AIFF, etc.) files extracted from ISO (1-bit audio) is fairly common occurrence.
+Clicks into DSF or PCM (FLAC, WAV, AIFF, other) files extracted from ISO (1-bit audio, aka SACD ISO) sometimes happen.

-«How extract ISO without clicks?» is one of most popular questions associated with conversion ISO 1-bit audio to music files.
+«How extract ISO without clicks?» is one of popular questions associated with the ISO conversion to music files.

 Main issue here is plenty of different click types.